 - Based on individual risk and concerns, biennial screening can be recommended to the women who do not accept annual screening.

 - Women who are at average risk of breast cancer development should NOT be offered breast magnetic resonance imaging (MRI).

 - Women who have positive test results for BRCA1and BRCA2 gene mutations should be offered enhanced screening.
 Risk reduction methods should also be discussed with the individuals.

 - Enhanced screening can be provided to those women who are either untested or have negative test results for BRCA1and BRCA2 gene mutations in addition to high risk (20 percent or greater) for breast cancer.

-There is lot of variations in current guidelines that creates challenges in the minds of both patients and physicians for the choice of the most appropriate approach in screening of breast cancer in a particular patient.
+There is a lot of variations in current guidelines that create challenges in the minds of both patients and physicians for the choice of the most appropriate approach in the screening of breast cancer in a particular patient.